paulczar/paulczar.github.io-source/content/blog/streaming-devopsdays-texas/index.md

 ### Keynote and Session Scenes

-The Keynote and Session overlay was a scene that started with a graphics source that was had a border with DOD TX colors and graphics (designed by the talente Ahston) with a blank title bar at the bottom and a transparent rectangle (16:9 ratio to match 1080p videos).
+The Keynote and Session overlay was a scene that started with a graphics source that was had a border with DOD TX colors and graphics (designed by the talented Ashton) with a blank title bar at the bottom and a transparent rectangle (16:9 ratio to match 1080p videos).

-I added a text source to point viewers to our signup url so they could get access to discord, as well as the captions scene at the top of the window and the live drawing scene on the right.
+I added a text source to point viewers to our sign-up url so they could get access to discord, as well as the captions scene at the top of the window and the live drawing scene on the right.

 ![keynote and session overlay](./session-overlay.png)